Music Lovers vs. Audiophiles: The Art of Hearing Differently

 This approach runs contrary to the average music lover’s goal to consume music anywhere and everywhere.
 The extent to which audiophiles are willing to go to preserve the unique sonic signatures of recorded music in such modular and flexible ways may appear as "audiophile nonsense," and maybe even somewhat “backward” or “overkill” to regular music lovers.
 But, then again, on a spiritual level, not everyone listens to music the same way.

-The pursuit is in adapting the cathartic experience that music shares with the audiophile to the ergonomics of any given situation, whether at home or mobile, without compromise.
+The pursuit is to adapt the cathartic experience that music shares with the audiophile to the ergonomics of any given situation, whether at home or mobile, without compromise.

 Everyone takes their own spiritual truth from music, and for many, the pursuit is a sacred path.
 Audiophiles simply seek to preserve that sanctity.
 They pursue music to sound the way the artist intended it to sound.
 And they incorporate all components of a personal sound signature to preference by necessity.
 If necessity is the mother of invention, then audiophiles are very inventive hackers, indeed.